 Prior to the ELD mandate, most fleets used an Automatic On-Board Recording Device or AOBRD.
-This AOBRD is hardware devices that can be directly connected to the vehicle’s engine and are used to document a driver’s Hours-of-Service, in compliance with DOT.
-According to FMCSA’s new mandate, fleets that use AOBRD have to ensure that the devices are updated with certified ELDs by December 2019.
+This AOBRD is hardware device that can be directly connected to the vehicle’s engine and are used to document a driver’s Hours-of-Service, in compliance with DOT.
+According to FMCSA’s new mandate, fleets that use AOBRD have to ensure that the devices are updated with certified ELD providers by December 2019.

 The reason why AOBRDs are required to be updated to ELDs is that the latter is more accurate and authentic, as there is very little driver intervention in editing the data.
 Here are a few points of differences that AOBRDs and ELDs have:

 |Recording||* Time and Date|

 * Other Information like duty status, logging status, malfunctions, etc.

 * Duty Status

 * Number of miles driven

 * Record of yard moves1 and authorized personal use2